Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

 The rationale behind conceiving the present investigation is multifold.
-Firstly, the role of the Floquet drive has not been established fully as an alternate tool to stimulate JDE, except for a few proposals~\cite{Taberner2023,Soori2023b}.
-Secondly, though QD-based weak links between multiple KCs have been investigated in topological transport~\cite{Li2014,Taberner2023,Liu2018,Medina-Cuy2023}, achieving the JDE has primarily focused on driving the QDs~\cite{Taberner2023}, instead of driving the KCs by operating them out of equilibrium, which could unveil novel phases (that are unattainable in static configurations).
+Firstly, the role of the Floquet drive has not been established fully as an alternate tool to stimulate the JDE, except for a few proposals~\cite{Taberner2023,Soori2023b}.
+Secondly, though QD-based weak links between multiple KCs have been investigated in topological transport~\cite{Li2014,Taberner2023,Liu2018,Medina-Cuy2023}, achieving the JDE has mainly focused on driving the QDs~\cite{Taberner2023}, instead of driving the KCs by operating them out of equilibrium, which could reveal novel phases (which are unattainable in static configurations).
 Furthermore, such an approach considering a driven QD lacks a clear physical realization of Majoranas, as the driving term effectively plays the role of a spin-orbit coupling in the QD rather than introducing new topological features.
 Thus, a driven QD does not alter the fundamental topological characteristics of the KC, thereby failing to generate the MPMs, which are essential signatures of Floquet-induced topology \cite{Cayssol2013, Runder2013, Leon2013, Runder2020}.

-To the best of our knowledge, the hitherto proposals of the JDE (both Majorana and QD based) are achieved either in the presence of both an external magnetic field and Rashba spin-orbit interaction (for breaking the $\mathcal{TRS}$ and $\mathcal{IS}$ simultaneously), or with driven QDs.
-However, the search for a field-free Majorana-based JD still continues.
-In contrast, driven KCs demonstrate not only the enhancement of their inherent topological properties but also could introduce \textit{artificial} spin-orbit coupling and Zeeman terms (playing the role of the external agents), which could result in richer nontrivial transport phenomena.
-Therefore, applying a Floquet drive to the KCs (keeping the QD as an undriven weak link) may be the simplest approach to achieve a JDE that should serve as a more physically meaningful and topologically enriched alternative to conventionally driven QD or external magnetic and spin-orbit field-based JD setups, which is our central aim.
+To the best of our knowledge, the hitherto proposals of the JDE (both Majorana and QD-based) are achieved either in the presence of both an external magnetic field and Rashba spin-orbit interaction (for breaking the $\mathcal{TRS}$ and $\mathcal{IS}$ simultaneously), or with driven QDs.
+However, the search for a field-free JDE still continues.
+In contrast, driven KCs demonstrate not only the enhancement of their inherent topological properties but also introduce \textit{artificial} spin-orbit coupling and Zeeman terms (playing the role of the external agents), which could result in richer nontrivial transport phenomena.
+Therefore, applying a Floquet drive to the KCs (keeping the QD as an undriven weak link) may be the simplest approach to achieve a topologically enriched JDE.